Self-Stabilizing Self-Assembly: Limitations of macroscale TBSA

-To study this phenomenon, we assume that the side of an L-shaped seed contains $n_\mathrm{s}$ tiles.
+To study the phenomenon of assembly detachment, we assume that the side of an L-shaped seed contains $n_\mathrm{s}$ tiles.
 The maximal assembly size is thus $n^2_\mathrm{s}$.
-The seed structure holds the whole assembly with the combined force of its $2n_\mathrm{s}$ glues, $\vec{F}_\mathrm{ng}$ (the net glue force); see Fig.~\ref{fig:stability_framework}.
-All the tiles are under the influence of additional driving force $\vec{F}_\mathrm{nt}$ (the net tile force).
+The seed structure holds the entire assembly with the combined force of its $2n_\mathrm{s}$ glues, $\vec{F}_\mathrm{ng}$ (net glue force); see Fig.~\ref{fig:stability_framework}.
+All the tiles are under the influence of an additional driving force $\vec{F}_\mathrm{nt}$ (the net tile force).
 Assuming that the $i$-th tile is affected by the driving force $\vec{F}_i$, the net tile force exerted on the connection between the L-shaped seed and the assembly becomes